Multi-Agent Support

 Block until a matching message arrives or a timeout expires.
 This is the foundation of the message-listener pattern for async agent coordination.

 thrum wait always filters by the calling agent's identity — it only returns messages directed to this agent (by name or role group).
-There is no --all flag; use subscriptions if you need a firehose.
+There's no --all flag; use subscriptions if you need a firehose.

 # Wait for any message addressed to this agent